Rational function approximation with normalized positive denominators: Introduction

 \section{Introduction}

 Function approximation involves approximating a target function $f:\mathbb{R}\to\mathbb{R}$ with a `simpler' function $g:\mathbb{R}\to\mathbb{R}$.
-This can be done for reasons including machine learning \cite{ml_1, ml_2, ml_3, ml_4} and numerical computations of transcendental functions \cite{transcendental_1, transcendental_2}.
-A simple method is to approximate $f(x)$ as a degree $n$ polynomial
+This can be done for reasons including machine learning \cite{ml_1, ml_3, ml_4, ml_2} and numerical computations of transcendental functions \cite{transcendental_1, transcendental_2}.
+This paper considers rational polynomial approximations

-However, polynomial approximations suffer from Runge's phenomenon \cite{runge_1, runge_2, runge_3}, where the approximated function contains oscillatory artifacts that the original function does not have.
-Piecewise polynomial methods, known as polynomial splines, are typically used to reduce such effects, with penalized splines (piecewise cubic polynomials with a penalty term) being a popular method.